otheec/BrewFolio/README.md

 # BrewFolio Project

-BrewFolio is a modern, full-stack application designed for beer enthusiasts and brewery managers.
+BrewFolio is a full-stack application designed for (craft) beer and (mini) brewery enthusiasts & managers.
 Built with ASP.NET 8 and React, it provides a secure and intuitive platform to manage and explore breweries and beers.
 The application emphasizes ease of use, data management, and security.

 ## Key Features